mdn/curriculum/curriculum/2-extensions/6-testing.md

 - Understand that the two are closely related — you will want your web app functionality to work for a target range of users, across a range of target browsers/devices.
 In addition, such testing can largely be automated using available tools.

-- Some accessibility testing can be automated, for example “do the images all have alt text?”.
+- Some accessibility testing can be automated, for example "do the images all have alt text?".

 - A typical process for performing automated tests:

   - Identify who the target audience groups are, and what browsers they are using.

   - Identify the items of functionality that should be tested.
-These can range from visual (“does the layout look like it should?”), to user-facing functions (“does the search box return a result?”), to lower-level code (“does function x return the expected result?”).
+These can range from visual ("does the layout look like it should?"), to user-facing functions ("does the search box return a result?"), to lower-level code ("does function x return the expected result?").

     - Some tests will also test that integrated modules are working correctly with other parts of the codebase (integration testing).